wilofice/dahomey/doc/tor.md

 ```

 Once you have determined the `${TORGROUP}` and selected the `${USER}` that will
-run dahomeyd, run this as root:
+run danxomed, run this as root:

 ```
 usermod -a -G ${TORGROUP} ${USER}
 ```

 Then restart the computer (or log out) and log in as the `${USER}` that will run
-dahomeyd.
+danxomed.

 #### `torpassword` authentication